TykTechnologies/tyk-helm-chart/README.md

 For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
 The Tyk operator can be installed along this chart and works with all installation types.

+## Mounting Files
+To mount files to any of the Tyk stack components, add the following to the mounts array in the section of that component:

+    - name: aws-mongo-ssl-cert
+      filename: rds-combined-ca-bundle.pem
+      mountPath: /etc/certs